ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 ---

-5. Write the general structure of the confidence intervals.
+Q. Write the general structure of the confidence intervals.

 <details><summary><b>Answer</b></summary>